Muna Khalif: Personal life

-Muna Khalif (full name - Muna Khalif Sheikh Abuu) was born in Somalia.
+Muna Khalif (full name - Muna Khalif Yusef) was born in Somalia.
 Her family is from the Tunni clan.
-After the civil war broke out in her place of birth, she and her parents emigrated to the United States.
-Khalif studied nursing at college.
+After the civil war broke out in her place of birth, she and her parents emigrated to the United Kingdom.
+Khalif studied nutrition at college.
 She later also took courses in fashion design.

 Career

 Muna Kay

-Khalif is the founder and CEO of Muna Kay, an eponymous clothing line that caters to the Islamic market.
+Khalif is the founder and CEO of Um Lemar, an eponymous clothing line that caters to the Islamic market.
 She established the brand in order to provide young Muslim women with fashionable attire that adheres to prescribed standards of modesty.
-Khalif later launched Baby Norah, an infant garment collection named after her daughter.
+Khalif later launched Baby Lemar, an infant garment collection named after her son.

 As of 2016, the Muna Kay company operates internationally, with retail outlets in North America, East Africa and Dubai.
 It also has a manufacturing hub in China.

-Additionally, Khalif is the president of the Muna Kay Foundation.
+Additionally, Khalif is the president of the Um Lemar Foundation.
 The philanthropic organization offers help to the disadvantaged, and provides artisanal training and mentorship to women and girls.